Z-drive

 A Z-drive is a type of marine propulsion unit.
 Specifically, it is an azimuth thruster.
 The pod can rotate 360 degrees allowing for rapid changes in thrust direction and thus vessel direction.
 This eliminates the need for a conventional rudder.

 The Z-drive is so named because of the appearance (in cross section) of the mechanical driveshaft or transmission configuration used to connect the mechanically supplied driving energy to the Z-drive azimuth thruster device.
 This form of power transmission is called a Z-drive because the rotary motion has to make two right angle turns, thus resembling the letter "Z".
 This name is used to differentiate the arrangement of drive to that of the L-drive.
 It does not refer to an electric motor in a rotating pod.

-The device is different from the Voith-Schneider marine propulsion system (also mechanically linked), which can also quickly change the direction of thrust, as the Z-drive uses a shrouded conventional screw that pivots or rotates the propeller, unlike the variable-geometry blades of the Voith-Schneider.
+The device differs from a cyclorotor, which can also quickly change the direction of thrust, as the Z-drive uses a shrouded conventional screw that pivots or rotates the propeller, unlike the variable-geometry blades of a cyclorotor.